 After I Apply, What Should I Expect Next?

-Current OGC attorneys and staff will review your application, paying particular attention to the qualification criteria outlined above.
+OGC staff will review your application for the qualification criteria outlined above.
 The highest rated applicants will be contacted by the end of October for in-person interviews at the NRC Headquarters.
 Typically, interviews take place in November, and final selections occur by the end of December.
 Selectees begin work around Labor Day of the following year, pending their successful completion of the security clearance process.